JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Status

 This document is in development, therefore you should expect omissions and errors.
-In semver terms, you can think of it as v0.0.2.
+The instructions here have been only tested once (after they were first created) on a fresh Ubuntu installation.

 ## Assumptions

-- You are running Ubuntu 16.04.
+- You are running a fresh installation of Ubuntu 16.04.
 However, the instructions should be easily adaptable to other Linux distributions.
 - You have a Lime board plugged in.
 However, this should be usable with all the boards that Soapy SDR supports with the possibility of an additional step of installing their particular drivers.

 ## Install Some Prerequisites